gamename/raspberry-pi-pico-optocoupler/README.md

 opto-coupler is mounted on the door frame in the upper left and right respectively (see pics below).
 On each door is a small plastic wedge which fits in the opto-coupler's slot.
 When the door is closed, the wedge interrupts the beam sent from one arm of the slot to the other.
 Conversely, when the door is open, the wedge is pulled away and the beam is uninterrupted.
+Sensing the couplers are unblocked, the LED strip is then illuminated.

 ## Hardware Notes
 the Pico assembly is housed in a small project box.
 The Pico itself sits on a breakout board.
 (Why a breakout board?
 Because it makes it easy to switch out the Pico if you need to.
 By using a breakout board, you can just remove and replace the Pico instead of uninstalling the whole thing) Tiny nylon screws and bolts to secure the breakout board to the project box.

 On the back of the project box are strips of magnetic tape.
 There are also strips of magnetic tape on the wall of the cupboard.
 Contact between these two sets of strips is what secures the project box in place on the wall.

-### Wiring
+### A Hack
+I spent a lot of time looking for something to be used for a wedge to interrupt the signal between the two arms of the slotted optical coupler.
+It needed to be something unobtrusive but sturdy and could be mounted on the cupboard door.
+After a long exploration up the Amazon, I finally found what I was looking for.
+[These](https://a.co/d/6UiyFLb) are sliding door floor guides.
+They are exactly the sturdiness and size I was looking for.
+Mounted on the cupboard door, they worked out perfectly - well, almost perfectly.
+I'll cover that part below.

 ## Lessons Learned